Skip to content

 A utility class for converting XML strings to nested dictionary structures.

-This class provides simple XML parsing capabilities, converting XML elements to nested dictionaries and analyzing tag usage patterns.
+This class provides robust XML parsing capabilities powered by lxml, with automatic handling of well-formed XML, XML fragments, and malformed markup.
+It converts XML elements to nested dictionaries and provides tag usage analysis.

 Parameters: